Orange Volunteers (1972): Activities

 According to Steve Bruce the group carried out a bombing on a Belfast pub in 1973 but otherwise did little publicly of note.
 The group was involved in stockpiling weapons and stashing them in Orange halls.
 British Army searches of Orange Halls in Belfast in June 1974 uncovered three arms dumps in a 24-hour period, including explosive training aids, bomb-making equipment, and mortar parts.
 The searches were prompted by Orange Volunteers documents recovered in earlier British Army raids.
 In 1977 a pair of OV members from Antrim pleaded guilty to storing arms.
 However, they only received suspended sentences.
-When asked about their activies, Marno claimed the group's targets were always "known Republicans".
+When asked about their activities, Marno claimed the group's targets were always "known Republicans".
 It also enjoyed a close relationship with the much larger Ulster Volunteer Force (UVF) and some of its more militant members were eventually absorbed into that group.
 In April 1973 their name was attached, along with those of the UVF, the Ulster Defence Association (UDA) and Red Hand Commando (RHC), to a series of posters that appeared in loyalist areas of West Belfast threatening violence to racketeers, particularly those claiming to be paramilitaries.
 In October 1974 three men were sentenced for the armed robbery of a milk float on behalf of the Orange Volunteers in May the previous year.
 In 1972 the Belfast Command of the OV claimed British government plans to introduce proportional representation for local council elections in Northern Ireland were "a further step in the downward path of appeasement, designed to placate a rebellious minority."

 Its members were active during the Ulster Workers' Council strike of 1974.
 Around this time it experienced a rush of members and grew in strength to as many as 3,000 men, allowing it to play a leading role in the roadblocks and intimidation that accompanied the strike.
 During the strike itself the OV was part of a faction of minor loyalist paramilitary groups, represented by the Ulster Special Constabulary Association, Ulster Volunteer Service Corps, Down Orange Welfare and themselves, who pushed for Bill Craig to take a leading role in the running of the strike.
 The UDA and UVF had hoped to exclude politicians from the conduct of the strike as much as possible but ultimately acquiesced and allowed both Craig and Ian Paisley to play prominent public roles in the stoppage.